Nikkei skids 1.9 pct on U.S. recession fears

 follows their lead."

-to create new jobs on a net basis for the first time in nearly a
+failed to create new jobs on a net basis for the first time in

 problems.